 Has Success Gone To Ranu Mondal's Head?
-Her Rude Act With A Fan Caught On Camera!
+Her Rude Act With Fan Caught On Camera!

-But as they say, everybody can't handle fame and it seems Ranu Mondal is no different!
-The internet sensation is being slammed by many netizens as a video of hers has been going viral online.
+But as they say, everyone can't handle fame and it seems Ranu Mondal is no different!
+The internet sensation is being slammed by many netizens as a video of hers has been going viral.
 In the video, a lady can be seen tapping on Ranu Mondal's shoulder politely for a selfie.

-Going by the video, one can figure out, Ranu Mondal didn't like the tap on her shoulder and for the same reason, she can be seen reprimanding the lady fan.
-Check out the video below and also see how netizens reacted to the video..
+Going by the video, one can figure out Ranu Mondal didn't like the tap on her shoulder and for the same reason, she can be seen reprimanding the lady fan.
+Check out the video below and also see how netizens reacted to the video...

 @noneedofbluetick: "She need therapy!"